Parameter Estimation in an SPDE Model for Cell Repolarisation: Application to experimental data

 \section{Application to experimental data}

-In this section we apply the augmented MLE to the experimental data described in Appendix \ref{sec:setup}, that is to single cell data from 18 different single cells.
-Figure \ref{fig:3}(right) shows the heatmap for one such cell.
-Compared to the average over these 18 cells in Figure \ref{fig:1}(left), the activator behaves much more random, with cell fronts forming and disappearing quickly.
+We apply the augmented MLE to experimental single cell data from 18 different single cells as described in Appendix \ref{sec:setup}.
+Figure \ref{fig:5}(right) shows the heatmap for one such cell.
+Compared to the average over these 18 cells displayed in Figure \ref{fig:1}(left), the activator behaves much more random, with cell fronts forming and disappearing quickly.